Range Map

 Overview

-The Piper PA-31P Pressurized Navajo is a cabin-class, twin-engine pressurized piston aircraft and Piper’s first pressurized airplane, certificated under FAA Type Certificate A8EA and produced from 1970 to 1977.
+The Piper PA-31P Pressurized Navajo is a cabin-class, twin-engine pressurised piston aircraft and Piper’s first pressurised airplane, certificated under FAA Type Certificate A8EA and produced from 1970 to 1977.
 Roughly 259 airframes left the Lock Haven factory before the program was discontinued, making the P-Navajo one of the rarest large pistons in the modern used market.

-Development began in January 1966 with a clear competitive target: deliver a pressurized cabin twin that could rival the Cessna 421 and Beech Duke at corporate altitudes while preserving the airstair, club-seating layout that the unpressurized PA-31 Navajo had popularized with charter operators.
+Development began in January 1966 with a clear competitive target: deliver a pressurised cabin twin that could rival the Cessna 421 and Beech Duke at corporate altitudes while preserving the airstair, club-seating layout that the unpressurised PA-31 Navajo had popularized with charter operators.
 To get there, Piper specified the geared, turbocharged, fuel-injected Lycoming TIGO-541-E1A, rated at 425 hp per side at 20,000 ft, swinging 93.5 inch Hartzell three-blade feathering propellers.
-The resulting 850 hp total powerplant gave the P-Navajo class-leading climb (1,740 fpm sea-level best rate) and the structural margin for a 7,800 lb MTOW pressurized hull.
+The resulting 850 hp total powerplant gave the P-Navajo a 1,740 fpm sea-level best rate of climb and the structural margin for a 7,800 lb MTOW pressurised hull.

 The trade-off was the TIGO-541 itself.
 The geared 540-series Lycoming proved fragile in service, originally certificated with an 800 hr TBO (later raised to 1,200 hr) and an overhaul cost that aviation media of the era flagged as the highest in the piston twin market.
-Production ended in 1977; in 1984 Piper attempted a redesign with the unpressurized PA-31P-350 Mojave, which kept the P-Navajo’s pressurized fuselage architecture but substituted the cheaper, more durable 350 hp TIO-540-V2AD.
+Production ended in 1977; in 1984 Piper attempted a redesign with the PA-31P-350 Mojave, which kept the P-Navajo’s pressurised fuselage architecture but substituted the cheaper, more durable 350 hp TIO-540-V2AD.
+The P-Navajo is a hard airplane to recommend casually: its geared TIGO-541 engines carry a 1,200-hour TBO that field experience shows they often fail to reach, and overhaul and parts costs scale with the type’s scarcity.
+The buyer who can carry that burden, and who genuinely needs a pressurised club-cabin twin able to hold a 10,000-foot cabin in the high flight levels, is the narrow audience it was built for.

 Key Features for GA Buyers